 Before you plan for your own job hunt, it’s a good idea to take stock of what other students are doing to increase their chances of landing a job in scientific R&D. That way, you can improve you own job hunt.
-To help you do just that, we’ve reviewed the Graduate Survey 2018 (the UK’s biggest survey of students’ attitudes towards their job hunts) and created a handy infographic that contains the key findings.
+To help you do just that, we’ve reviewed the Graduate Survey 2018 (the UK’s biggest survey of students’ attitudes towards their job hunts) and its key findings.

-The Graduate Survey is conducted by Trendence UK, a partner of TARGETjobs’ parent company, Group GTI.
-73,517 students took part overall, but this infographic and the following tips are focused on those students who expressed an interest in working for scientific R&D employers.
+The Graduate Survey is conducted by Cibyl UK, a partner of TARGETjobs’ parent company, Group GTI.
+73,517 students took part overall, but the following tips are focused on those students who expressed an interest in working for scientific R&D employers.

 - Browse the top ten most popular scientific research and development employers